Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.
 Need to make application changes such as adding Redis or memcached.

 # Asynchronism
 Two ways of doing it:
-1. Doing the time-consuming work in advance and server the finished work with a low request time.
-E.g. pages of a website, maybe built with a massive framework, can be pre-rendered and locally stored as staticH TML on every change.
+1. Doing the time-consuming work in advance and serve the finished work with a low request time.
+E.g. pages of a website, maybe built with a massive framework, can be pre-rendered and locally stored as static HTML on every change.
 2. User comes to your website and starts a very computationally intensive task which would take several minutes to finish.
-Frontend of your website sends a job onto a job queue and immediately signals back to the user: your job is in work, please continue to browse the page.
+Frontend of your website sends a job onto a job queue and immediately signals back to the user: your job is in progress, please continue to browse the page.
 The job queue is constantly checked by a bunch of workers for new jobs.
 If there is a new job then the worker does the job and after some minutes sends a signal that the job was done.
 The frontend, which constantly checks for new “job is done” - signals, sees that the job was done and informs the user about it.

 ![asynchronism](https://camo.githubusercontent.com/c01ec137453216bbc188e3a8f16da39ec9131234/687474703a2f2f692e696d6775722e636f6d2f353447597353782e706e67)